Vagn F. Flyger

 Vagn F. Flyger (14 January 1922 – 9 January 2006) was a Danish-American wildlife biologist and one of the world's foremost authorities on squirrels.
 His landmark work was The 1968 Squirrel "Migration" In The Eastern United States.
 Flyger was also one of the first wildlife biologists to utilize tranquilizer guns in the 1950s when they were first introduced.
 In the 1960s, he experimented with dart guns in the Arctic on seals, whales and polar bears.
 However, seeking a field of study that kept him closer to home, Flyger focused most of his remaining research on squirrels.

 Background

-Vagn Folkmann Flyger was born January 14, 1922, in Aalborg, Denmark, and his family immigrated to Jamestown, New York, in 1923.
+Vagn Folkmann Flyger was born on January 14, 1922, in Aalborg, Denmark, and his family immigrated to Jamestown, New York, in 1923.
 Their home in Western New York was within walking distance of Chautauqua Lake, in addition to many streams, peat bogs, fields and forests.
 These environs were teeming with wildlife, and he spent his youth catching an abundance of snakes, insects and other little animals.
-At a young age, he decided that he wanted to become a biologist, perhaps even an entomologist or herpetologist.
+At a young age, Flyger decided that he wanted to become a biologist, perhaps even an entomologist or herpetologist.